Jan Smuts: Early life and education

 On graduation from Victoria College, Smuts won the Ebden scholarship for overseas study.
 He decided to attend the University of Cambridge in the United Kingdom to read law at Christ's College.
 Smuts found it difficult to settle at Cambridge.
 He felt homesick and isolated by his age and different upbringing from the English undergraduates.
 Worries over money also contributed to his unhappiness, as his scholarship was insufficient to cover his university expenses.
 He confided these worries to Professor J. I. Marais, a friend from Victoria College.
 In reply, Professor Marais enclosed a cheque for a substantial sum, by way of loan, encouraging Smuts to let him know if he ever found himself in need again.
 Thanks to Marais, Smuts's financial standing was secure.
 He gradually began to enter more into the social aspects of the university, although he retained a single-minded dedication to his studies.

 During this time in Cambridge, Smuts studied a diverse number of subjects in addition to law.
 He wrote a book, Walt Whitman: A Study in the Evolution of Personality.
 It was not published until 1973, after his death, but it can be seen that Smuts in this book had already conceptualized his thinking for his later wide-ranging philosophy of holism.

 Smuts graduated in 1894 with a double first.
 Over the previous two years, he had received numerous academic prizes and accolades, including the coveted George Long prize in Roman Law and Jurisprudence.
-One of his tutors, Professor Maitland, a leading figure among English legal historians, described Smuts as the most brilliant student he had ever met.
-Lord Todd, the Master of Christ's College, said in 1970 that "in 500 years of the College's history, of all its members, past and present, three had been truly outstanding: John Milton, Charles Darwin and Jan Smuts."
+One of his tutors, Frederic William Maitland, a leading figure among English legal historians, described Smuts as the most brilliant student he had ever met.
+Alec Todd, the Master of Christ's College, said in 1970 that "in 500 years of the College's history, of all its members, past and present, three had been truly outstanding: John Milton, Charles Darwin and Jan Smuts."